profitviews/popular-gits/README.md

-It will also be useful to install [SQLite Database Browser](https://sqlitebrowser.org/) so that you can easily create `.csv` files and similar.
+It will also be useful to install [SQLite Database Browser](https://sqlitebrowser.org/) so that you can easily create `.csv` files.

 ## Examples